-Marie’s garden is truly a masterpiece and every year she has an abundance of Cabbage.
+Every year I has an abundance of Cabbage.
 Well, what do you do when your garden gives you too much cabbage?
 You make SAUERKRAUT!
-And, you do it the easy way, in bulk, using one of our favorite things, Mason Jars.
-Marie’s family has a heritage that makes this Sauerkraut-making process especially special.
-You see, her grandparents owned a German delicatessen in New York City.
+And, you do it the easy way, in bulk, using one of my favorite things, Mason Jars.
+My family has a heritage that makes this Sauerkraut-making process especially special.
+You see, my grandparents owned a German delicatessen in New York City.
 What better recipe than the one used at an authentic German deli served to people who were likely pickier about their ‘Kraut than our families?

 Sauerkraut is often one of the first fermentation projects new fermenters try.
 It’s easy to guess why.
 Sauerkraut is super easy to make, it requires very little equipment, and the results are decidedly yummy.

 I mean, how much simpler can it get than to combine shredded cabbage with salt and pound it into a receptacle?
-Sure, you could use a crock if you have one (Emmaline loves hers), but Marie’s grandma made it even more simple.
-She used plain ole’ reliable Mason Jars.
+Sure, you could use a crock if you have one but my grandma made it even simpler.
+She used plain old reliable Mason Jars.
 Mason jars are uniquely useful in this process because you can make a HUGE batch of sauerkraut all at once.
 Take this example for instance.
 You pull 25 heads of cabbage out of the garden and you need to store it.
 Sure, you can turn 5 of them into one of the ingredients into your own variation of Canned Gardenia, but then you still have 20 remaining.

 What are you going to do with all that cabbage so it doesn’t go bad?